ronald808/ronald808.github.io/_posts/2012-01-12-opengl-tools.md

 - No anisotropic filtering (due to patents)
 - Single-threaded (running 2 separate contexts in two seperated threads is not safe).
 LLVM 3.x is can be multi-threaded and some work has been done in Mesa to leverage this, but from my experience, it's not there yet.
 - Support for older CPU may be sketchy.
 LLVMpipe may not be tested with older CPU architecture so Mesa+LLVM combinaison may not work.
 Also, getting a valid build on Windows is a bit involved...
 - No docs.
 You have the code and that's it.
-Franckly, LLVMpipe code is not the most straight-forward code to read
+LLVMpipe code is not the easiest code to read...